2gauravc/maxit_sales_bot/readme.md

 curl -X POST http://${ollamaService.loadBalancer.loadBalancerDnsName}/api/pull -d '{"name": "gemma:2b"}'
 ```

+2) Add Bedrock Access Gateway connection
+- On the admin panel,open 'Connections'
+- Add a new OpenAI connection
+- Enter the APIBaseURL (output of the Bedrock Stack) and the secret key you generated in Step 3.

-2) Enable Web search on OpenWebUI
+3) Enable Web search on OpenWebUI

 - On OpenWebUI front end go to 'Admin Panel'-> 'Settings' -> 'Web Search'.
 Provide the [Tavily](https://tavily.com/) API key and toggle on 'Web Search'